 Tag Your Music

-Tagging your music makes it discoverable by listeners – and it’s important to put some thought into what those tags should be.
+Tagging your music makes it more discoverable by listeners, so it’s important to put some thought into what those tags should be.
 If your music has a drum & bass track, set the main genre to drum & bass.
 Is there a mood that seems to fit?
 Make that a tag, too.
 Adding your location can help local fans discover you, too.
-However, don’t view tags as spaghetti to toss against the wall in the hopes something sticks.
-Make sure your tags are targeted and concise, and your audience will find you.

 Think About Your Song Titles